shankar-trainer/hello-world/spring boot/testing/springtest/readme.txt

 using @profile
-in config\DatabaseConfig.java  add DataSource for all three no nned to add these values now in yml or properties file comment it or delete it. now in application.yml add the spring.profile.active
+in config\DatabaseConfig.java  add DataSource for all three no need to add these values now in yml or properties file comment it or delete it. now in application.yml add the spring.profile.active